bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 > Clone and return a new React element using element as the starting point.

-> The resulting element will have the original element’s props with the new props merged in shallowly.
+> The resulting element will have the original element's props with the new props merged in shallowly.

 ```js
 React.cloneElement(element, [props], [...children]);